jj1bdx/bearfort/efsfbay2016-slides/efsfbay2016-rikitake-bearfort.md

 ## Allow external reset
 ## Use watchdog timer if needed

 ^ Let It Crash on Erlang is easy, but on hardware, you should be able to reset it.
 Allowing external reset is required for restarting from Erlang.
-Use the watchdog timer to minimize the hardware halt detection for the mission-critical systems.
+Use the watchdog timer to minimize the hardware halt detection for fast failure detection.

 ---